triton-inference-server/python_backend/README.md

 must return a list of `InferenceResponse` objects that has the same length as `requests`.

-In case there is an error when processing one of the requests, you can use the `TritonError` object to set the error message for that specific request.
+In case there is an error in processing one of the requests, you can use the `TritonError` object to set the error message for that specific request.
 Below is an example of setting errors for an `InferenceResponse` object: